node-schedule/node-schedule/README.md

 ### Handle Jobs and Job Invocations

-There are some function to get informations for a Job and to handle the Job and Invocations.
+There are some function to get information for a Job and to handle the Job and Invocations.